vuanhtuan1012/django-web-framework/README.md

     - **Separation of concerns:** different data has different responsibilities.
 That keeps models smaller, responsibilities clearer, and code easier to reason about.
     - **Optional or rare data:** some data applies only to some users and are rarely accessed.
 Splitting avoids lots of `NULL` columns and keeps hot tables small and fast.
     - **Different lifecycles:** sometimes data is created later or can be deleted independently.
-    - **Permissions and ownership:** some data should be accessible to different services and have different permissions.
-For instance, `User` table is accessible via auth service while `UserProfile` is accessible via profile service.
+    - **Permissions and ownership:** some data should be accessible to different services and have different permissions. *For instance,* `User` table is accessible via auth service while `UserProfile` is accessible via profile service.
     - **Database and performance reasons:** some data like `User` is queried constantly while some other like `UserProfile` is queried occasionally.
 Splitting avoids wide rows, cache misses, and unnecessary I/O.
-    - **Domain modeling (real-world meaning):** One-to-One represents a conceptual extension, not just more columns.
-For example, `Passport` - `Person`, `Engine` - `Car`, `MedicalRecord` - `Patient`, etc. They are separate concepts, even if tightly linked.
+    - **Domain modeling (real-world meaning):** One-to-One represents a conceptual extension, not just more columns. *For example,* `Passport` - `Person`, `Engine` - `Car`, `MedicalRecord` - `Patient`, etc. They are separate concepts, even if tightly linked.
   - **One-to-Many** relationship: **a single record** in one model can be **associated with multiple records** in another model.

-    *For example*, a teacher is qualified to teach a subject, but there can be more than one teacher in a college who teaches the same subject.
+    *For example,* a teacher is qualified to teach a subject, but there can be more than one teacher in a college who teaches the same subject.

     ```python
     class Teacher(models.Model):